haroldship/masters-thesis-knowledge-info/README.md

 ### Fixed in version 0.7
  - [x] Method: explain the units of distance
  - [x] Method: mention no edge effect compensation
+ - [x] Method: mention parallelization and randomization algorithms and R packages, and AWS including which instance types and other details of execution
+ - [x] Method: more rigorous math

 ### Fixed in version 0.6
  - [x] replace "decay rate" with sigma_p, sigma_i, etc and "spread"
  - [x] No headers on pages